What is on TV this Christmas?

 Snow Bears

 Remember when Kate Winslet’s dulcet tones narrated the BBC’s adorable 2015 documentary Snow Chicks?
-Well, she’s back again – this time with Snow Bears.
+Well, this year we get Snow Bears.
 Different animal, same recipe – and guaranteed to have us awww’ing round the telly once again.

 Upstart Crow